eflanili7881/AdobeRepackerAndInstallerScript/README.md

           - With this, you don't need to edit Media_db.db to allow lower versions of RIBS to install higher version packages.
   - Or to manually patch these Adobe DLL's, view special note section of https://github.com/eflanili7881/AdobeRepackerAndInstallerScript/blob/RIBS-win-patchedbins/README.md#special-note
 - CS5.5 and CS5 do not require patching AdobePIM.dll to install repacked assets.
 Also, *.pima archives under "packages" directory can be repacked on CS5.5 and CS5 installers with original AdobePIM.dll.
 Because CS5.5 and below RIBS installer engines doesn't have file verification.
-  - But some packages will be protected and they cannot be unpacked via 7-Zip.
+  - But some packages will be protected and they cannot be unpacked directly via 7-Zip.
 These packages will prompt for password if they tried to unpacked.
 Only RIBS installer engine can unpack these packages.
     - But weird thing is almost all packages has wrapper packages.
       - AdobePresenter706-AS_PC-mul doesn't have wrapper payload.
       - In example, AdobeEncore5RoyaltyAll and AdobeEncore5RoyaltyWrapperAll.